-In addition to ongoing monitoring, the Company undertook a thorough risk assessment process as part of the due diligence process in preparation of the prospectus released in connection with the Acquisition.
-The Company's business is based on the provision of partly-automated tax lodgement, and other life administration services, and as such, it does not consider that it has any material exposure to environmental or social sustainability risks.
+The Company's business is based on the provision of partly-automated tax lodgement, and other life administration services, and as such, the Board does not consider that it has any material exposure to environmental or social sustainability risks.
 The Board is live to the social risk of a data or security breach affecting the Company, however considers that this risk is adequately mitigated by the protection measures implemented by the Company, which have been mandated (and accepted as suitable) by the Australian Taxation Office.
+Such risks are regularly assessed and managed (where applicable) as part of the Company's broader risk management framework as summarised in the Company's Risk Management Policy.